-Green card, or permanent residence, can be obtained through an employment.
+A green card, or permanent residence, can be obtained through an employer.
 As the title suggests, you will need an offer for permanent employment unless you are eligible to file a self-petition (First Preference EB-1).

 Approximately 140,000 immigrant visas are available each fiscal year for aliens (and their spouses and children) who petition to immigrate to the U.S. through job skills.
 These available visas are then allocated to five preference categories.

 The Second (EB-2), Third (EB-3), and some of the First (EB-1) preference categories require you to have a permanent employment offer from a U.S. employer.
 This employer will become the foreign worker’s sponsor.
 Before the sponsor can submit an immigration petition for the foreign worker, the employer must obtain a labor certification from the Department of Labor.
 The labor certification verifies that:

 - There is not an available, qualified, and willing U.S. (citizen or permanent resident) worker to fill the position at the prevailing wage;

 - The employment of a foreign worker will not negatively affect the wages and working conditions of similarly employed U.S. workers.

 EB-1: First Preference Category – Priority Workers: This preference is reserved for persons with extraordinary ability in science, art, education, business, or sports.
 Outstanding professors, researchers, and multinational executives/managers may also fit into this preference category.

 EB-2: Second Preference Category – Professionals Holding Advanced Degrees and Persons of Exceptional Ability: This preference is reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in arts, science, or business.

 The applicant must have a permanent employment offer and the employer must obtain a labor certification.